microsoft/FluidFramework/api-report/telemetry-utils.api.md

 // @public
 export function logIfFalse(condition: any, logger: ITelemetryBaseLogger, event: string | ITelemetryGenericEvent): condition is true;

+// @alpha (undocumented)
+export function mixinChildLoggerWithConfigProvider(logger: ITelemetryBaseLogger, namespace?: string, properties?: ITelemetryLoggerPropertyBags): TelemetryLoggerWithConfig;

+// Warning: (ae-incompatible-release-tags) The symbol "mixinConfigProvider" is marked as @public, but its signature references "IConfigProvider" which is marked as @alpha
+// Warning: (ae-incompatible-release-tags) The symbol "mixinConfigProvider" is marked as @public, but its signature references "TelemetryLoggerWithConfig" which is marked as @alpha
+//
+// @public (undocumented)
+export function mixinConfigProvider<T extends ITelemetryBaseLogger>(logger: T, config: IConfigProvider): TelemetryLoggerWithConfig<T>;

 // @public
 export class MockLogger extends TelemetryLogger implements ITelemetryLogger {